Present position: Sculptor; Professor Emeritus of Fine Art (retired), University of Cincinnati.

 1980 "Kentucky Art 1980."
 University of Kentucky Art Museum, Lexington, Kentucky.

-1976 "Three Artists."
-Hopkins Hall Gallery, The Ohio State University, Columbus, Ohio.
+1976 "Three Artists." with Deborah Fredricks and Arturo Sandoval: Hopkins Hall Gallery, The Ohio State University, Columbus, Ohio.

 1974 "Sculpture in the Park II."
 Van Saun Park, Paramus, New Jersey.